chef/automate/components/docs-chef-io/content/automate/ha_backup_efs.md

 Let us assume that the shared filesystem is mounted to `/mnt/automate_backups`.
 Now, follow these steps to configure the Chef Automate High Availability (HA) to register the snapshot locations with Elasticsearch:

-1. Enter the `mount /mnt/automate_backups` command to ensure the shared file system exists on all Elasticsearch servers.
+1. Execute the `mount /mnt/automate_backups` command to ensure the shared file system exists on all Elasticsearch servers.

 1. Create Elasticsearch sub-directory and set permissions by executing the following commands: